jayyyy11/SPARK/README.md

 - `best_model.pkl` – Saved trained sklearn pipeline (scaler + classifier).
 - `scaler.pkl` – Saved scaler (if not included in pipeline).

-## Licensing & attribution

-This project uses publicly available audio datasets and open source packages.
-Include your preferred license file if you plan to publish (e.g., `MIT` or `Apache-2.0`).

-## Next steps

-- Add README to the repository and push to GitHub.
-- Optionally add a small `requirements-dev.txt` for testing or CI.
-- Add tests for `helper.extract_voice_features` on a few known WAV files.

-If you want, I can also:
-- Create a minimal `predict.py` script for CLI predictions.
-- Add a GitHub Actions workflow to run lint/tests and optionally retrain on push.

----